Micah P. Hinson: Personal life

-On the December 8, 2007, Hinson proposed to Ashley Bryn Gregory at the end of a concert at the Union Chapel in Islington London.
-They were married in 2008 and have since had two children, a boy and a girl.
-As of December 2018 they are expecting their third child.
+On December 8, 2007, Hinson proposed to Ashley Bryn Gregory at the end of a concert at the Union Chapel in Islington London.
+They were married in 2008 and have three children.
 Hinson and Gregory are both of partial Native American ancestry.
-Hinson had described himself as "a firm supporter of the American Dream", which he considered Barack Obama to be "the murderer" of; in an interview from 2010, he spoke of being opposed to nationalized healthcare and the buyouts of banks and car companies seen during the recession of the late 2000s.
+The two later divorced.
+As of 2023, Hinson splits his time between Madrid and Denton, Texas, where he visits his children.

-During a tour in Catalonia in Summer 2011, Hinson was seriously injured in a crash when the band's van overturned.
-He initially continued performing but singing only, without playing instruments.
-After extensive treatment and physiotherapy he regained use of both his arms and returned to playing.
+During a tour in Spain in Summer 2011, Hinson was seriously injured in a crash when the band's van overturned.
+He initially continued performing only vocals.
+After extensive treatment and physiotherapy he regained use of both arms and returned to playing.

+Although he has always played a similar music genre, Hinson has claimed that he has never thought ahead about what genre of music he wanted to play.